 Deviations: Behavior commonly seen in children that is the result of some obstacle to normal development.
 Such behavior may be commonly understood as negative (an aggressive child, a destructive child, etc.) or positive (a passive, quiet child).
 Both positive and negative deviations minimize once the child begins to concentrate on a piece of work freely chosen.

-Farmessori: Near North’s urban farm, currently housed on Wood Street.
-Students of all ages take part in outdoor experiential learning at the Farmessori, learning about botany, food production, and the plant life-cycle.
+Urban Farm: Students of all ages take part in outdoor experiential learning as part of NNM's urban farm, learning about botany, food production, and the plant life-cycle.
 Products are used in the Sandwich Shoppe.
 NNM families are welcomed to visit and encouraged to sign up with our Urban Farm Coordinator to check in on the animals (goats, chickens, and cats) during weekends and holidays.

 Flex Fridays: Experiential learning opportunities for NNM’s Junior High students.
 On Fridays throughout the year, 12-14 students are encouraged to identify a city cultural attraction and organize a trip to that destination, gaining first hand experience with navigating the city through public transit.